 Prices for engineered wooden floors vary according to the style and quality of the product you purchase.
 At the very cheapest end, you might be able to buy engineered wooden floors for around £20 per square metre, going up to around £50 per square metre for a very high-end product.
 A rule of thumb for the cost of installing a wooden floor is often said to be double the price of the product, however, for very expensive flooring, this does not quite hold true - we would expect installation costs to come out to around £15 to £30 per square metre, depending on where you live and the scale and complexity of the job.
-There will also be additional costs, such as underlay, which you can read more about below.
+There will also be additional costs for floor fitting services, such as underlay, which you can read more about below.
 For a 5m x 5m room, installing an engineered wooden floor, with a cost of £30 per square metre for the floor itself and £20 per square metre for installation would cost around £1,400, taking extras into account.

 Get a flooring quote